nbedos/cistern/README.md

 # Mount a local repository as a volume mapped to `/citop` to monitor its pipelines
 docker run -it -v "$PWD:/citop" "$CITOP_DOCKER_IMAGE"

-# Monitor non local repositories by specifying the URL:
+# Monitor a non local repository by specifying a URL:
 docker run -it "$CITOP_DOCKER_IMAGE" -r github.com/nbedos/citop
 ```